filipsPL/annapurna/README.md

 ##### Ligand poses

-AnnapuRNA accepts many formats, such as sdf, mol2, mol, pdb, or any other [understood by the OpenBabel](http://openbabel.org/docs/current/FileFormats/Overview.html).
+AnnapuRNA accepts many file formats, such as sdf, mol2, mol, pdb, or any other [understood by the OpenBabel](http://openbabel.org/docs/current/FileFormats/Overview.html).
+Extensively tested on sdf files.

 ### Scoring models

-:warning: *Please note, that for using Deep Learning models (ie. 'DL_basic', 'DL_modern') you should run a H2O engine in another window, by issuing the command `start_h2o.sh`*.
+:warning: *Please note, that for using Deep Learning models (ie. 'DL_basic', 'DL_modern') you should run a H2O engine in another window, by issuing the command `./start_h2o.sh`*.

 AnnapuRNA was benchmarked on four different models: 'DL_basic', 'DL_modern', 'kNN_basic', and 'kNN_modern'.